lesspass/lesspass/packages/lesspass-web-extension/amo.md

 ## Verify the web extension

-The web extension is just a wrapper around lesspass-pure on npm.
+The web extension is just a wrapper around lesspass-pure node module.
 Source file correspond to the zip downloaded on http://github.com/lesspass/lesspass/archive/${sha256}.zip.
 {sha256} is the git sha256 use when build was done.